Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Computational Details

 The QM9Psi4 dataset was generated using Psi4 version 1.9.
-To ensure that the computational conditions are equivalent to those employed in generating the OFF23 dataset, we adopted the $\omega$B97M-D3(BJ) functional, which adds the D3 dispersion correction with the Becke-Johnson (BJ) damping function to the exchange-correlation functional $\omega$B97M.
-The def2-TZVPPD basis set was used in all calculations.
+To ensure that the computational conditions were equivalent to those employed in generating the OFF23 dataset, we adopted the $\omega$B97M-D3(BJ) functional, which adds the D3 dispersion correction with the Becke-Johnson (BJ) damping function to the exchange-correlation functional $\omega$B97M.
+The def2-TZVPPD basis set was used in the calculations.
+When determining the scaling factor for the AEC step of TEA, we omitted the D3(BJ) dispersion correction.

-\subsubsection{Biaryl Torsion Benchmark}
+\subsection{Biaryl Torsion Benchmark}

-First, we introduce the method for generating the biaryl torsion dataset by Lahey et al.~\cite{lahey2020benchmarking}, which provides the reference energies at the coupled cluster level as shown in Table~\ref{tab:1}.
-The torsional PES were computed using density-fitting Møller-Plesset perturbation theory at second order (DF-MP2) with the def2-TZVP basis set (DF-MP2/def2-TZVP).
-CCSD(T1)*/CBS energies were obtained by combining DLPNO-CCSD(T) (denoted as CCSD(T)*)\cite{guo2018communication}, the complete basis set (CBS) correction scheme proposed by Smith et al.\cite{smith2019approaching,lahey2020benchmarking}, and iterative triples CCSD(T1) methods~\cite{guo2018communication}.
-These torsional PES values serve as the reference data for present study.
+First, we introduced the method of generating a biaryl torsion dataset reported by Lahey et al.~\cite{lahey2020benchmarking}, which provides reference energies at the coupled-cluster level, as shown in Table~\ref{tab:1}.
+The torsional potential energy surfaces (PESs) were computed using second-order density-fitting Møller-Plesset perturbation theory (DF-MP2) with the def2-TZVP basis set (DF-MP2/def2-TZVP).
+The CCSD(T1)*/CBS energies were obtained by combining DLPNO-CCSD(T) (denoted CCSD(T)*)~\cite{guo2018communication}, the complete basis set (CBS) correction scheme proposed by Smith et al.\cite{smith2019approaching,lahey2020benchmarking}, and iterative triple CCSD(T1) methods~\cite{guo2018communication}.
+These torsional PES values served as reference data in this study.

-We performed torsional PES optimizations using GFN2-xTB~\cite{bannwarth2019gfn2}, MACE-MP-0, SO3LR~\cite{kabylda2024molecular}, MACE-OFF23, MACE-Osaka24, VASP, and Psi4 on the dihedral torsions of 78 molecules presented in the biaryl torsion benchmark \cite{lahey2020benchmarking}.
-In calculations with GFN2-xTB and all MLIPs, the dihedral angles were varied in 5° increments, and structure relaxations were performed under the constraint that each dihedral angle remained fixed at its set value.
-For VASP and Psi4, the dihedral angle increments were set to 10°.
-In all methods, geometry relaxations were carried out until the force acting on each atom was less than 0.01 eV/\AA.
-All constrained geometry optimization calculations were implemented using Atomic Simulation Environment (ASE) version 3.23.0.~\cite{larsen2017atomic} It should be noted that in the work by Kovács et al.~\cite{kovacs2023mace}, the torsional PES optimization was performed using TorsionDrive~\cite{qiu2020driving} algorithm.
+Torsional PES optimizations of the dihedral torsions of the 78 molecules presented in the biaryl torsion benchmark~\cite{lahey2020benchmarking} were performed using GFN2-xTB~\cite{bannwarth2019gfn2}, MACE-MP-0, SO3LR~\cite{kabylda2024molecular}, MACE-OFF23, MACE-Osaka24, the VASP, and Psi4.
+In the calculations using GFN2-xTB and the MLIPs, the dihedral angles were varied in increments of 5°, and structural relaxations were performed with each dihedral angle constrained at its set value.
+Using the VASP and Psi4, the increment of the dihedral angle was set to 15°.
+In all methods, geometry relaxations were conducted until the force acting on each atom was less than 0.01 eV/\AA.
+The optimization calculations of the constrained geometries were conducted using Atomic Simulation Environment version 3.23.0~\cite{larsen2017atomic}.
+Kovács et al.~\cite{kovacs2023mace} performed torsional PES optimization using the TorsionDrive~\cite{qiu2020driving} algorithm.

-\subsubsection{Benchmark on Transition1x}
+\subsection{Benchmark on Transition1x}